yedkriz/keyboard-switch/README.md

 Done!
 #
 <b>Requirements:</b>  <br>

-User Privilege: Administrator  <br>
+You must be an Administrator to run this script  <br>
-Internal Keyboard Interface: PS/2  <br>
+Laptop / Notebook Internal Keyboard Interface must be PS/2  <br>
 OS: Windows 7/8/10/11
 #
 <a href="https://github.com/yedkriz/keyboard-toogler/releases/latest"><h3>Download</h3></a>